 Education

 Children are raised within their community’s tradition.
 A Muslim child learns the Quran; a secular humanist child learns critical thinking without religious content.
-Both have access to the Baseline.
+Both have access to the Foundation.
 Both can, as adults, choose to remain or explore other communities.

 The MOSAIC protects parental rights to transmit traditions while ensuring children aren’t permanently trapped.
 Civic education includes exposure to the existence of other worldviews - not indoctrination into them, just awareness.